Plan for switching to electric vehicles and e-cycles

 - Corporation Tax Liability

-- Plug-in grants for low emission vehicles – for example, up to £2,500 for small vans and £5,000 for large vans until at least 2025 and £350 off the cost of homeplace chargepoints for people living in flats.
+- Plug-in grants for low emission vehicles: you can get up to £2,500 for small vans and £5,000 for large vans until at least 2025, and £350 off the cost of homeplace chargepoints for people living in flats

-For more information on how green EVs are compared to diesel and petrol vehicles, visit Energy Saving Trust’s ‘How green are electric vehicles?’.
+Find out more about comparing diesel and petrol vehicles with EVs in Energy Saving Trust’s ‘How green are electric vehicles?‘

 When you will need to upgrade your fleet